 Where to eat and drink: A picnic is the way to go.
 The chefs at Erna's Elderberry House are happy to make you one at $42.00 per person — a bit pricey but worth the hassle-free experience.
 Plus the food is delicious.
 Orders must be made between 9:00 a.m. and 5:00 p.m. on the previous day.
 Here's a map of picnic areas.

 (Photo: KPCC's Molly Peterson)

-If London and Chicago had a baby, it'd be called San Francisco — minus the really crappy weather of course.
+If London and Chicago had a baby, it'd be called San Francisco (minus Chicago's polar vortex, of course).
 Known for its narrow streets, Victorian architecture, public transportation and iconic "Full House" house, San Fran is the place to go for great food, boozy nightlife and accessible sight-seeing.

 What to do: See the Golden Gate Bridge while hiking at Marin Headlands, photograph sea lions at Pier 39, drive the windiest road ever, shop Haight Ashbury, visit Alcatraz Island and ride a cable car.
 Those are just a handful of the many things to do in this 49-square-mile city.
 And if you have time to spare, Sonoma is just one hour away.